 Users who do monitoring correctly

 What kind of monitoring is ideal for schools and universities?
 Which StatusGator users have optimal monitoring configurations?
-Below we explain why we consider some companies to be monitoring correctly and what best practices you should follow to be among them.
+Below we explain why we consider some companies to be monitored correctly and what best practices you should follow to be among them.

-- Only 6% of users that monitor 10+ services can be considered experts.
+- Only 6% of users who monitor 10+ services can be considered experts.
 This means they adopt new technologies and have DevOps in place, which makes them more secure, more stable, and better prepared for future challenges.

 - The organizations that monitor fewer than 5-7 services probably do not realize how many services they depend on OR realize they do not have monitoring set up properly.
 This means their cloud storage can be down for days and they won’t ever find out.

 The data behind the report

 How can we be so sure our research results are valid and credible?
 Below are the answers to some questions you might have.

 - The data comprises anonymized statistics from StatusGator.
 There are 191 users from the education industry — public and private elementary, middle and higher schools, colleges, and universities.
 They monitor 127 important services in total.

 - Why do we use the word “important”?
 Because these are the tools they monitor, thus meaning they are dependent on them, and every minute of downtime counts.